Skip to main content

 About Breda

-Q: What do you enjoy most about Breda, how’s the quality of life?
+Q: What do you enjoy most about Breda?
+How’s the quality of life?

 A: Difficult question, I’d like to say the culture and the wide variety of accessible museums, but really it’s the social life I like best.
-Sitting in the cobbled Grote Markt on a Friday night, a complimentary blanket tucked round my thighs enjoying a glass of wine and giggling with new friends.
+Sitting in the cobbled Grote Markt on a Friday night, a complimentary blanket tucked around my thighs, enjoying a glass of wine and giggling with new friends.
 Did I write ‘a glass of wine’?
 I might have meant one or two glasses…hmm.

 Q: Any negatives?
 What do you miss most about home?